SwiftyLab/MetaCodable/Sources/MetaCodable/MetaCodable.docc/Limitations.md

 The ability to pass conformance data to macro for classes when performing member attribute expansion was introduced in [`Swift 5.9.2`](https://github.com/apple/swift-evolution/blob/main/proposals/0407-member-macro-conformances.md).
 Please make sure to upgrade to this version to have this working.

-Even with this it is unable for ``Codable()`` to get clear indication where conformance to `Codable` is implemented by current class or the super class. ``Codable()`` checks current class for the conformance implementation by checking implementation functions and the check will not work if some `typealias` used for `Decoder`/`Encoder` in implementation function definition.
+Even with this it is unable for ``Codable(commonStrategies:)`` to get clear indication where conformance to `Codable` is implemented by current class or the super class. ``Codable(commonStrategies:)`` checks current class for the conformance implementation by checking implementation functions and the check will not work if some `typealias` used for `Decoder`/`Encoder` in implementation function definition.

 ### Why enum-case associated values decoding/encoding are not customizable?